-- IP address: used for addressing the phone. - Subnet mask: subnet mask that is needed for the subnet in use.
+- · IP address: used for addressing the phone. - Subnet mask: subnet mask that is needed for the subnet in use.

-1) Navigate to Network > Wired settings.
-Check Use DHCP and DHCPv6 Enabled and set Use LLDP-MED to "not selected".
+Navigate to Network > General IP Configuration.
+Set DHCP Enabled, DHCPv6 Enabled and LLDP-MED Enabled to "not selected".
 Afterwards, click Submit.